 - You cannot trade turbos, speeders, and sprinters.
 Once again, this should not be an issue.

 - You have to pay if you want real-time prices

 - You cannot trade derivatives

-And last but not least, you’ll be charged 3% of the dividend you get.
-This may seem high, but unless you highly focus on dividend income, I think it’s fair.
+And finally, you will be charged 1 EUR and 3% for each dividend you get.
+This fee is a bit high as your portfolio grows.
 If you got a yield of 2%, this fee is a 0.06% fee overall.
 Moreover, if you get only accumulating ETF, you should not have this issue.

-Then, you need to make a first deposit in order to validate your account number.
-You can either make it instant with Sofort or make a regular bank deposited.
-I chose to deposit 1 CHF with instant deposit.
+Then, you need to make the first deposit to validate your account number.
+You can either make it instant with SORFORT or make a regular bank transfer.
+I chose to deposit 100 CHF with an instant deposit (SOFORT).